 - Required county permit and final code inspection

-Labor for these tasks usually makes up 30 to 50 percent of the total bill.
+Labor for these tasks which usually accounts for 30 to 50 percent of the total bill.

-Extra costs appear when the installer has to do more than a straight swap.
-Common add-ons include:
+When the installer has to do more than a straight swap, then extra expenses are incurred.
+The most frequent add-ons include:

-- Duct repairs or sealing if leaks or crushed sections are found
+- Duct repairs or sealing if there are leaks or crushed sections that need to be found

-- Electrical upgrades, such as a larger breaker ora new disconnect box
+- Electrical upgrades which include a larger breaker or a new disconnect box

-- New thermostat if your old one isn’t compatible with today’s high-efficiency systems
+- New thermostat if the old one is not compatible with modern high-efficiency systems

 - Refrigerant line replacement or flushing when your old unit ran on an obsolete refrigerant